Perhaps best known as the home to Toronto, Niagara Falls, and Canada’s capital city, Ottawa, Ontario, is a beautiful part of the world.

 6. Outstanding outdoors

 Canada is known for its beautiful wilderness and wildlife.
 If you like the outdoors, Canada is a huge playground.
 There’re water sports, hiking, trail running, skiing, snowshoeing, husky sledding, baseball, basketball, skating, and of course, ice hockey.

 The cons of living in Ontario

 Yes, Canada does have a really nice, snowy winter season.
 But it’s long; you will need proper winter gear, and after five months of below-freezing temperatures, it can be frustrating.

 2. Flying is expensive

-Aside from some very long road trips, travelling around the province and to the rest of Canada is not cheap.
-There are greyhound buses that are super affordable, but it takes days (and long nights) to get anywhere.
+Aside from some very long road trips, traveling around the province and to the rest of Canada is not cheap.
+There are Greyhound buses that are super affordable, but it takes days (and long nights) to get anywhere.